-Misclassification is when a worker is not properly classified as an employee and is not reported to this Department for unemployment insurance coverage.
-In such situations the employer is subject to a penalty of up to \$5,000 for each improperly classified employee unreported.
-In addition, the employer may be prohibited from contracting, directly or indirectly, with the State or any of its subdivisions for up to three years.
+Misclassification is when a worker is not properly classified as an employee and is not reported to this department for unemployment coverage.
+In such situations the employer is subject to a penalty up to \$5,000.00 for each improperly classified employee unreported.
+In addition, the employer is prohibited from contracting, directly or indirectly, with the state or any of it's subdivisions for up to three years.